-Funding Agency Research Advisors
+Research Advisors

-Selected UBC faculty members are appointed by the Office of the Vice President Research & International to represent UBC before each major federal funding agency.
-The advisors work closely with researchers to ensure that information is disseminated and initiatives are developed to provide support for research and scholarship.
-Each advisor maintains a relevant section on www.research.ubc.ca.
+Selected UBC faculty members are appointed by the Office of the Vice-President Research & Innovation to represent UBC before each major federal funding agency.
+The coordinators work closely with researchers to ensure that information is disseminated and initiatives are developed to provide support for research and scholarship.